haimbilia/BuyHub/readme.txt

     => 064051 - Admin: Pagination is not working properly on the product listing page at the admin's end => 063936 - Suggestion to redesign the download file option on the return request detail page at the seller's and buyer's end
-    => 063891 - Admin: The "Approved" status is showing for the COD orders at the admin's end
+    => 063891 - Admin: The "Approved" status is showing for the COD orders at the admin's end => 064105 - Buyer: Duplicate records are creating while the admin edits the existing blog post.

 UAT points:
     => Admin dashboard sales stats > set tabs priority, Move Affiliate tab to the last